lambdaclass/lambda_ethereum_consensus/spec/p2p-interface.md

 If a node's `MetaData.attnets` has any non-zero bit, the ENR MUST include the `attnets` entry with the same value as `MetaData.attnets`.

 If a node's `MetaData.attnets` is composed of all zeros, the ENR MAY optionally include the `attnets` entry or leave it out entirely.

+##### `syncnets` bitfield

+An additional bitfield is added to the ENR under the key `syncnets` to facilitate sync committee subnet discovery.
+The length of this bitfield is `SYNC_COMMITTEE_SUBNET_COUNT` where each bit corresponds to a distinct `subnet_id` for a specific sync committee subnet.
+The `i`th bit is set in this bitfield if the validator is currently subscribed to the `sync_committee_{i}` topic.

+See the [validator document](./validator.md#sync-committee-subnet-stability) for further details on how the new bits are used.

 ##### `eth2` field